ART

 This practical, coursework-based unit is approximately nine weeks long and concludes in a 15-hour exam.

-As a minimum, you will need (or equivalent to);
+As a minimum, you will need (or equivalent to):

 • GCSE Mathematics grade 4

-• GCSE English Language or Literature grade 4
+• GCSE English Language grade 4

-• plus three more GCSEs at grade 4.
+• plus three more GCSEs at grade 4

 Ideally, you will have studied a creative subject at GCSE, such as Art, but this is not essential.